Toggle: English / Spanish

 Horner syndrome is a rare condition that affects the nerves to the eye and face.

-Injury to one of the main arteries to the brain (carotid artery)
+- Injury to the carotid artery, one of the main arteries to the brain

-Rarely, Horner syndrome may be present at birth (congenital).
+In rare cases, Horner syndrome is present at birth.
 The condition may occur with a lack of color (pigmentation) of the iris (colored part of the eye).

-There may also be symptoms of the disorder that is causing the problem.
+There may also be other symptoms, depending on the disorder that is causing the nerve damage.

 - Changes in how the pupil opens or closes